brianjamesquinn1/dotfiles/vim-tips.md

 cn                     : go to next quickfix entry
 lp                     : go to previous local list entry (warning/error)
 cp                     : go to previous quickfix entry
+cd %:h                 : change netrw to current directory (helpful to search with Fzf/Rg in only the current directory) cd -                   : change netrw to previous directory (helpful to change Fzf/Rg back to global search after using the above
 ```

 # Visual Line Mode #